See the previous chapter…

 Eventually, during the Sung dynasty (1000 CE) many trading ships were then able to sail as far as Saudi Arabia applying compasses for actual marine navigation.
 As a direct result, between 1405 and 1433, Emperor Chu Ti's Treasure Fleet of the Dragon Throne ruled the entire South Pacific and the Indian Ocean; a territory that ranges from Korea and Japan to the eastern coast of Africa.

 In 1545 Pedro de Medina (Sevilla 1493-1567) wrote the Spanish standard work “Arte de Navegar” on marine compass navigation.
-This masterpiece was first translated in Dutch (1580) and was – O Irony – put into practice by Jacob van Heemskerk when the Dutch destroyed the Spanish fleet near Gibraltar in 1607.
+This masterpiece was first translated in Dutch (1580) and was – O Irony – put into practice by Jacob van Heemskerk while the Dutch destroyed the Spanish fleet near Gibraltar in 1607.
 A drawback, obviously, was Van Heemskerk's own death during this victory.

-Magnetic Variation
+Magnetic variation

 In the fin-de-siècle of the 16th century mariners believed that the magnetic north pole coincided with the geographic north pole.
 Any suggestion otherwise had been denied by Pedro de Medina.